Exercise 16 CFA of polytomous item scores

 summary(fit.2, standardized=TRUE)

 QUESTION 9.
-Compare the default (unstandardized) parameter values in Estimate column, values in Std.lv column (standardized on latent variables only), and values in Std.all column (standardized on all - latent and observed variables).
-Can you explain why Estimate are identical to Std.lv, but different from Std.all?
+Compare the default (unstandardized) parameter values in the Estimate column, values in Std.lv column (standardized on latent variables only), and values in the Std.all column (standardized on all - latent and observed variables).
+Can you explain why Estimate values are identical to Std.lv, but different to Std.all?

 QUESTION 10.
 Examine the standardized (Std.all) factor loadings.
 How do you interpret these loadings compared to the Std.lv values?